 The man ignored him.
 “This is the second Drain I have encountered.
 Both times, the phenomenon was powerful enough to warp the environment it was in, breaking down the very fabric of reality.
 What is happening to the energy—the notes?
 They cannot simply be destroyed!”
 He looked back at Sam.
 “You must be accompanying me back to the Council.
 Maybe this time they will listen.”

 Destroying energy?
 That makes no sense.
+Was what happened to me one of these Drains?
 “That’s it?”
 Sam’s voice rose, his hands clenching.
 “Just look at the wall, then tell me I can’t get home?”
 This hallucination sucks.

 “You are welcome to try yourself.”
 The majus gestured curtly at the wall.

 “Maybe I will,” Sam said.
 Anger made his panic lessen.
 He stood, chest out, staring at the wall, willing the hole in the air to open.
-It was his hallucination and he needed to see Aunt Martha, one more time.
+It was his hallucination and he needed to see Aunt Martha.
 He needed the safety of his room.

 Sam slumped and turned back to the majus, who was watching him like a chicken eyeing a worm.

 “Are you finished?”
-He seemed faintly disappointed.
+He looked disappointed.
 Sam nodded wearily.
 “Then come with me.
 The Council needs to be seeing this evidence.”
 Majus Cyrysi’s robe swished around heavy boots as he strode to the mouth of the alley.